pschaus/LINFO1121/source/part5/ex2.rst

     No you don't need a "maxN" value but you need to be able to add a new node on the last layer or remove the last one of the last layer efficiently.
 This can be done using the current size :math:`n` in :math:`O(log(n))`.
     The hight :math:`h = \lfloor log_2 (n+1) \rfloor`.
 The node index of the last node on the last layer is :math:`n-(2^h-1)`.
 You can consider this node index as a binary number.
 Each bit tells you if you should follow the left/right link from the root down to the leaf you are looking for in the tree (to retrieve where to add or delete the node at the last layer).

-Exercise 5.2.5 (Inginious: MinMax Heap)
+Exercise 5.2.5 (INGInious: Min-Max Heap)
-""""""""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""

-Propose a data structure that would support the following operations in logarithmic time: *insert*, *remove maximum*, *remove minimum*;
+Propose a data structure that supports the following operations in logarithmic time: *insert*, *remove maximum*, *remove minimum*;
-and the following operations in constant time: *find maximum and minimum*.
+and the following operations in constant time: *find maximum* and *find minimum*.
-For this, we propose to study the following property called min-max heap.
+For this, we consider the min-max heap data structure.
 The even levels are: 0 (root), 2, 4, etc.
-These even levels are also called the :math:`min` levels.
+These even levels are called the :math:`\min` levels.
 The odd levels are 1, 3, 5, etc.
-Odd levels are also called :math:`max` levels.
+These odd levels are called the :math:`\max` levels.
-For any :math:`x` element in the min-max heap we have the following property:
+For any element :math:`x` in the min-max heap, the following property holds:

-* If :math:`x` is at a :math:`min` level, all descendants of :math:`x` are greater than :math:`x`.
+* If :math:`x` is at a :math:`\min` level, all descendants of :math:`x` are greater than or equal to :math:`x`.
-* If :math:`x` is at a level :math:`max`, all descendants of :math:`x` are lower than :math:`x`.
+* If :math:`x` is at a :math:`\max` level, all descendants of :math:`x` are less than or equal to :math:`x`.

 Questions related to this min-max heap:

-* Which is the smallest element of the heap?
+* Where is the smallest element of the heap located?

   .. answer::

     c'est celui de la racine.

-* Which is the largest element of the heap?
+* Where is the largest element of the heap located?

   .. answer::

     Le maximum entre les deux éléments du niveau 1

-* Draw a min-max heap that contains the following elements: 10,8,71,31,41,46,51,31,21,11,16,13.
+* Draw a min-max heap that contains the following elements: 10, 8, 71, 31, 41, 46, 51, 31, 21, 11, 16, 13.

   .. answer::

     .. image:: minmaxheap.png

-* Describe the insertion operation in a min-max heap?
-Give the pseudo-code.
+* Describe the insertion operation in a min-max heap.
+Give the pseudocode.

   .. answer::